Skip advert

 Advertisement - Article continues below

-Most car warning lights are universal for all makes and models of cars, making them easier to recognise for any driver.
+Generally, car dashboard warning lights will be the same from model to model, meaning you should be able to recognise them no matter which brand of car you’re driving.
 Their location on or around the dashboard can vary, however, and we’d still recommend looking at your car’s handbook to double-check what they mean.

-Read on to find out the most common and important dashboard warning lights you might come across in your car.
+Read on to find out the meaning of the most common and important dashboard warning lights you might come across in your car.

 Engine warning light